Michigan Swift Truck Accident Law: What You Need To Know

 When you have been injured in a Swift truck accident in Michigan, you are entitled to collect No-Fault PIP benefits from the responsible auto insurance company to help pay for your medical bills, lost wages, transportation costs for medical appointments, and attendant care services.

 To protect your right to recover No-Fault benefits, you must file an application for No-Fault benefits with the responsible auto insurance company within one (1) year after your accident.
 (MCL 500.3145(1) and (4))

 Generally, the insurance company that is responsible for paying your No-Fault insurance benefits will be your insurer or the insurer of your spouse or a relative living in your home.
 If no coverage is available through those sources, then you will need to apply for No-Fault benefits through the Michigan Assigned Claims Plan.

 If you do not file your application on time, then the auto insurance company will use this to deny your claim and refuse to pay any and all of the No-Fault benefits you would have otherwise been entitled to.

-If you are injured in a Swift truck accident in Michigan and you want to know about your legal rights to sue for pain and suffering compensation as well as other noneconomic and economic damages, you can speak to an experienced truck accident attorney at (248) 353-7575 for a free consultation.
+If you are injured in a Swift truck accident in Michigan and you want to know about your legal rights to sue for pain and suffering compensation as well as other noneconomic and economic damages, you can speak to an experienced truck accident lawyer at (248) 353-7575 for a free consultation.
 You can also get help from an experienced trucking attorney by visiting our contact page or chat feature on our website.

 For more than 50 years, our attorneys have been helping people like you who have been injured in a serious truck crash injury and death cases.
 Our lawyers understand the physical, emotional and psychological hardships you are experiencing.
 We can help.